-If history isn’t your thing, there’s always amazing food (black sesame ice cream anyone?), ridiculously fun local dances called ceilidhs (pronounced ‘kay-lee’), festivals most months, cosy pubs, spots that inspired the author of Sherlock Holmes, filming locations, a UNESCO World Heritage Site and a long tradition of great universities.
+If history isn’t your thing, there’s always amazing food (black sesame ice cream anyone?
+Or how about lunch with a social conscience?), ridiculously fun local dances called ceilidhs (pronounced ‘kay-lee’), festivals most months, cosy pubs, spots that inspired the author of Sherlock Holmes, filming locations, a UNESCO World Heritage Site and a long tradition of great universities.

 And of course, there’s Harry Potter.
 JK Rowling wrote a lot of the series in Edinburgh, and it’s easy to spot how it inspired people and places in the books.

 There are character names taken from Greyfriar’s Kirkyard (there’s the headstone of Thomas Riddle and his son, the originally named Thomas Riddle, a McGonagall and a Moodie), castle-like schools which inspired Hogwarts and twisting streets crammed with shops that make you think you could be in Diagon Alley.
 And of course there are the cafés where Rowling snuggled up with a cup of tea and a notebook to write the tales.